Group Counselling: Parents

 Many parents and carers have found our program beneficial in understanding and coping with their child’s substance use.
 The combination of professional guidance, peer support and practical strategies has helped numerous families make positive changes.

-We’re committed to child safety and wellbeing and maintain child-safe and child-friendly environments, implementing and completing self-assessments aligned to the National Principles of the Child Safe Organisations 2019 framework, as developed by the Commissioner for Children and Young People Western Australia.
+Every child has a right to live without violence, be cared for and be protected from abuse, neglect and exploitation.
+We’re committed to child safety and well-being and maintain child-safe and child-friendly environments.
+We implement and complete self-assessments aligned to the National Principles of the Child Safe Organisations 2019 framework, as developed by the Commissioner for Children and Young People in Western Australia.